ECAT Bus Service

 In Pensacola, ECAT provides bus service to the UWF main campus from Route 43.
 Some students use it when their vehicle needs repair, others choose to save on the expense of owning a car, paying for gas and insurance while they are going to college.
 They also like the idea of using community transportation that leaves a smaller carbon footprint on the planet.

-You can pick up your bus pass in either Building 20W, Room 151 in the Business and Auxiliary Services office or in Building 91 at Parking and Transportation Services.
+You can pick up your bus pass in Building 20W, Room 151 in the Parking Services office.
 The ECAT bus stops at three locations on campus: Village West Apartments (Bldg.
 901); School of Science & Engineering (Bldg.
 4); and WUWF Public Media (Bldg.
 88).

 ECAT BUS PASS PROGRAM GUIDELINES